-- The flow rate through the filter must be adjusted to the type of filter. - It must be possible to clean the filter automatically or manually during use. - The filter must be made from SST or a synthetic material with a passage size $< 75 ...
-500 \mu m$ , depending on the type of supply water and type of irrigation system (dripper or sprinkler).
+- The flow rate through the filter must be adjusted to the type of filter. - It must be possible to clean the filter automatically or manually during use. - The filter must be made from SST or a synthetic material with a passage size < 75 ..
+500 μm, depending on the type of supply water and type of irrigation system (dripper or sprinkler).

-- Clean filters on a regular basis.
-The frequency depends on the degree of contamination of the supply water.
-Consult the user instructions or contact the supplier of the filter concerned. - If the filter is installed on the distribution side of the unit, a dirt filter with a maximum passage size of 2 mm must be installed on the supply side.
+• If the filter is installed on the distribution side of the unit, a dirt filter with a maximum passage size of 2 mm must be installed on the supply side.